£1,000 per annum for each year of study (subject to satisfactory academic progress)

-A The deadline for the submission of partner scholarship applications will be 1 June.
-The school or college will need to submit the nomination form to the University by 30 June in the year of entry.
+A The deadline for the submission of partner scholarship applications will be 31 August.
+The school or college will need to submit the nomination form to the University by the end of the first week in September in the year of entry.

 Q What should I write in my supporting statement?
 Can I just use my UCAS personal statement?